envytools/envytools/docs/hw/fifo/intro.rst

 NV04 PFIFO greatly enhanced the DMA mode and made it controllable directly through the channel control area.
-Thus, commands can now be submitted by multiple applications simultanously, without coordination with each other and without kernel's help.
+Thus, commands can now be submitted by multiple applications simultaneously, without coordination with each other and without kernel's help.
 DMA mode is described in :ref:`fifo-dma-pusher`.

 NV50 introduced IB mode.
 IB mode is a modified version of DMA mode that,